MLB reacts angrily to locked-out players, season still off

 After the main session, Deputy Commissioner Dan Halem and union chief negotiator Bruce Meyer held a one-on-one meeting.
 Players suggested the sides meet again Monday, and MLB told the union it would get back with a decision on whether to meet.

-Commissioner Rob Manfred on Tuesday canceled the first two series of the season for each team, a total of 91 games.
-This was the first meeting since then, coming in the first season delayed by labor strife since 1995.

-Manfred was in the MLB offices Sunday but did not attend the bargaining sessions.

 Among the few areas with new proposals, players said a fast-track competition committee should include four union appointees, six management members and one umpire.
-The group would consider rules changes for no earlier than 2023 covering a pitch clock, limiting defensive shifts and using larger bases, and it would be able to recommend changes during the offseason with 45 days’ notice for implementation.
+The group would consider rules changes for no earlier than 2023 covering a pitch clock of 14 seconds with no runners on base and 19 seconds with runners on, limiting defensive shifts and using larger bases, and it would be able to recommend changes during the offseason with 45 days’ notice for implementation.

 MLB last week proposed that the committee include six management officials, two union representatives and one umpire.
 Currently, management can only change rules with union consent or unilaterally with one year of notice.